The 13 Best Leave-In Conditioners for Curly Hair, Reviewed by Hair Experts and Editors

 How To Use a Leave-In Conditioner on Curls

-In the same vein, Giannetos also says it's best to apply leave-in conditioners just a few times a week, depending on how thick or thirsty your hair is and on how often you wash your hair.
-More specifically, he suggests starting with applying product no more than twice a week.
+Giannetos says it's best to apply leave-in conditioners just a few times a week, depending on how thick or thirsty your hair is.
+Start off using a leave-in conditioner twice a week, and work your way up from there.

 Meet the Experts